 For years, doctors and government regulators alike have been telling us to reduce our salt intake for health reasons.
 They say too much salt can lead to high blood pressure, heart disease, stroke, and even death.
 But is this true?
 Is salt really the enemy, or is it the type of salt that we eat which matters more?
-While there is still a debate on this topic, research shows the white stuff we use to flavour our food isn’t quite the evil it’s made out to be.
-Well, if you’re consuming the right type that is!
+While there is still a debate on this topic, research shows the white stuff we use to flavour our food isn’t quite the evil it’s made out to be – as always, the devil is in the detail.

 Yet, as always there are studies that say otherwise.
-Brian Strom, MD, chair of the Institute of Medicine ’s report committee says “There’s no data — none — showing that curtailing sodium intake below 2,300 milligrams provides better health outcomes” .
+Brian Strom, MD, chair of the Institute of Medicine ’s report committee says “There’s no data showing that curtailing sodium intake below 2,300 milligrams provides better health outcomes” .
 The report (commissioned by the Centers for Disease Control and Prevention) looked at 34 studies and four clinical trials that tracked the health of people consuming different amounts of salt over 18 years.
 Their conclusion was there was not sufficient convincing evidence that people, even those in high-risk groups who consume less than 2,300 milligrams of sodium a day, have fewer heart attacks or strokes than those who consume higher amounts of salt.

 Low-Salt Diets May Even Be Harmful

 Sodium is an essential nutrient serving a multitude of functions in the body, including helping control heart rate and aiding the transmission of signals in the brain.
-And too little salt may pose surprising health risks.
-One 2011 study, which tracked 28,880 people with heart disease or diabetes, found that those who consumed less than 2,000 milligrams of sodium a day were 37 percent more likely to die of heart disease than those who consumed 4,000 to 6,000 milligrams.
+Too little salt may pose surprising health risks.
+One 2011 study, which tracked 28,880 people with heart disease or diabetes, found that those who consumed less than 2,000 milligrams of sodium a day were 37% more likely to die of heart disease than those who consumed 4,000 to 6,000 milligrams.
 As sodium intake drops, blood levels of cholesterol and fat can increase, escalating cardiovascular issues.

 Low salt diets can be especially harmful for the elderly.
 In older people, mild hyponatremia (low sodium concentration) is the most common form of electrolyte imbalance in the blood.
 Indeed, several recent medical papers found a direct relationship between hyponatremia and unsteadiness, falls, bone fractures and attention deficits.
 Elderly people on low salt diets often experience lack of thirst which leads to dehydration and they experience loss of appetite that leads to a host of health problems.